sschwarzer/ftputil/doc/README.txt

   already. ;-)

 - Make the directory to where the files were unpacked your current directory.
-Consider that after unpacking, you have a directory ftputil-1.2.
+Assume that after unpacking, you have a directory ftputil-1.2.
 Make it the current directory with

     cd ftputil-1.2